 It is important to note that these are minimum values calculated according to the average cost of personal injury claims in the state of Nevada.
-Any amount in excess of these values can be claimed for personally.
+Any amount above these values can be claimed personally.
 It is also necessary to be aware that it is recommended for motorcyclists to have comprehensive insurance to cover more than just the minimum costs.

-Insurance companies do not enjoy paying for claims, especially where 3rd parties are involved an often have an in-house team of experienced and skilled attorneys to defend against claims that are brought to court.
-In the event that an insurance provider is less than willing to pay a claim, our legal team has the skills and the knowledge to deal with insurance companies in order to ensure that you are awarded a personal injury claim or that a settlement is reached.
+Insurance companies prefer to avoid paying for claims, especially where 3rd parties are involved and often have an in-house team of experienced and skilled motorcycle accident attorneys in Las Vegas to defend against claims brought to court.
+If an insurance provider is less than willing to pay a claim, our legal team has the skills and the knowledge to deal with insurance companies to ensure that you are awarded a personal injury claim or that a settlement is reached.

-In Nevada, a motorcyclist must be in possession of a Class M driving licence.
-This driving licence entitles them to operate a motorcycle on public roads.
-Without a valid Class M driving licence, a motorcyclist can be charged with a misdemeanor with the resulting penalties of a fine of up to $1,000 and/or up to 6 months in jail.
+In Nevada, a motorcyclist must have a Class M driving license, which entitles them to operate a motorcycle on public roads.
+Without a valid Class M driving license, a motorcyclist can be charged with a misdemeanor with the resulting penalties of a fine of up to $1,000 and/or up to 6 months in jail.

-Due to the fact that inexperienced driving plays such a major role in the cause of motorcycle accidents, it is also recommended that additional training is taken.
-Courses in addition to the Nevada Riders Program sponsored Licence Course and Knowledge & Skills test are available to provide advanced and defensive driving tactics.
+Since inexperienced driving plays such a significant role in the cause of motorcycle accidents, it is also recommended that additional training is taken.
+Courses, including the Nevada Riders Program, sponsored Licence Course, and Knowledge & Skills test, are available to provide advanced and defensive driving tactics.

-All vehicles on the road must meet with certain equipment and safety standards according to Nevada state laws.
-According to the laws, a motorcycle must be equipped with the following in order for it to be operated safely on public roads:
+According to Nevada state laws, all vehicles must meet specific equipment and safety standards.
+According to the laws, a motorcycle must be equipped with the following for it to be operated safely on public roads:

 – Front and rear brakes